Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

         </tr>
         <tr>
           <td>Mobile Applications</td>
           <td>This reference architecture is oriented towards handheld devices.
-This was discarded as this system is not oriented towards mobile devices.</td>
+This was discarded as this system is not oriented towards mobile devices and will focus more on web based usage regardless of device.</td>
         </tr>
 </table>